przemekklosowski/zb2l3-batteryTester/readme.md

 ![image](zb2l3)

-Description {#description .unnumbered}
+Description
 ===========

-This is a simple, cheap, standalone battery capacity tester from Ebay (around \$5).
+This is a simple, cheap, standalone battery capacity tester from Ebay (around $5).
 It connects to the battery and a load resistor, and draws power from a microUSB connector (no communications to the computer, just power).
 It draws power from the battery until a predetermined discharge termination voltage is reached, whence it displays the integrated Ampere-hours (Ah) of battery capacity (it’s a pity that Ah is the accepted unit rather than Volt-Ampere-seconds, a.k.a Joules).

 The Ebay description is hard to understand, so I edited it into more conventional English.
 All errors therefore are mine—I am uncertain about the details in the calibration section, for instance.